Unity offers practical spiritual teachings that empower abundant and meaningful living

 Unity encourages the application of five spiritual principles in daily life, emphasizing the importance of love, compassion, forgiveness and positive thinking.
 Note that Unity consists of a network of independent spiritual centres globally.
 Each Unity community may interpret and express these principles in its own unique way while remaining aligned with the core teachings of Unity.

-1. God is everywhere and always present in every circumstance.
-This divine energy underlies and animates all of existence.
+God is everywhere and always present.
+This divine energy underlies and animates all existence.

-2. Human beings are innately good because they are connected to and an expression of Spirit.
+Human beings are innately good because they are expressions of Spirit.

-4. Prayer and meditation connect and align us to our own spiritual nature within God.
+Prayer and meditation connect and align us to our own spiritual nature and our oneness with God.

-5. It is not enough to understand spiritual teachings.
-We must apply our learning in all areas of life, incorporating them into our thoughts, words, and actions.
+It is not enough to understand spiritual principles.
+We must apply them in all areas of life and incorporate them into our thoughts, words, and actions.

 The origins of Unity in the late 1800s are a remarkable story of healing and transformation.
 Myrtle Fillmore, one of Unity’s founders, cured herself of tuberculosis through spiritual practices and elevated consciousness.
 Inspired by her healing, her husband Charles studied her methods to achieve a similar awakening.
 Together, they laid the foundation for what would become Unity.